 “The challenges faced by the maritime industry are numerous, and there is a continual need to make shipping safer, to sustain trade and protect the maritime environment,” says Mr. Yarden Gross, CEO, and co-founder of Orca AI, in a press release.
 “By adopting an Automatic Ship Target Recognition System and embracing technology, we can create a connected maritime industry that is able to protect crew and cargo by identifying risks straight away.
 We’re delighted to be working closely with Nippon Yusen Kabushiki Kaisha in discovering what lies ahead and bringing the industry one step closer to fully autonomous ships.”

-Began on 30th August, the trial will verify detection capability and contribution to lookout work, improve the target detection algorithm through data collection and machine learning, and enhance the recognition rate.
+The trial will verify detection capability and contribution to lookout work, improve the target detection algorithm through data collection and machine learning, and enhance the recognition rate.